mvolkmann/blog/src/server-sent-events.md

 SSE provides automatic reconnection.
 If a SSE connection is closed, perhaps due to a network issue, clients will automatically attempt to reconnect to the server.
-WebSockets do not provide this.
+WebSockets do not provide this, so code must be written to listen for disconnects and reconnect later.
+This feature alone may be a good reason to choose SSE over WebSockets.

 For a great video on SSE, see {% aTargetBlank "https://www.youtube.com/watch?v=4HlNv1qpZFY",